What Are Cookies?

 Have you ever noticed an ad following you around the Internet?
 As new ad technologies evolve, it is becoming increasingly common that an ad for a product or service you looked at previously will appear on an unrelated website hours or even days later.
 This is a prime example of tracking cookies are being used and how creepy, annoying, and invasive they can be.

 How to block tracking cookies and protect your private information

 The easiest way to protect your privacy and stop companies from using tracking cookies to track what you do online is to add a browser extension to your browser that blocks tracking cookies.
-We recommend Ad Remover because it will scan your browser and tell you if you have any current tracking cookies on it.
+Ad Remover is a particularly good option because it will scan your browser and tell you if you have any current tracking cookies on it.
 Additionally, it blocks these tracking cookies and every type of online ad as well.

-We've tested Ad Remover on the top 1800 websites and test results showed that by blocking tracking cookies and ads from loading, websites loaded 44% faster and used 19% less data on average.
+Ad Remover has tested their extension on the top 1800 websites and test results showed that by blocking tracking cookies and ads from loading, websites loaded 44% faster and used 19% less data on average.